aaron-lebo/prose/README.md

 To sum it all up: prose is a simple language, inspired by Io and Ioke, that compiles to Clojure and ClojureScript.

-If you want to know more about the language, [resources/test.pr](https://github.com/aaron-lebo/prose/blob/master/resources/example.pr) has numerous examples and currently considered the canonical test of compiler.
-The results of compiling that file are found in [resources/example.clj](https://github.com/aaron-lebo/prose/blob/master/resources/example.clj).
-The parser is written using the incredible [Instaparse](https://github.com/Engelberg/instaparse) library.
-I cannot overstate how cool it is.
-It takes [this grammar definition](https://github.com/aaron-lebo/prose/blob/master/resources/grammar.bnf) and generates an AST.
-It is easily the best lexing/parsing tool I've ever used.
-The compiler attempts to keep expressions on the same line when going from input to output file.
-It isn't perfect, but Clojure has terrible error messages anyway, so it can't hurt too much.
-I'm joking.
-Or am I?

 ## the future

 This is partially a pet project, partially an experiment in syntax, and partially a test to gauge whether other people are interested in working with me on making this truly usable.
 I have no formal training in compilers and as such prose is the result of years of fumbling around.
 The grammar definition and compiler could probably be much cleaner and simpler.
 If there was enough interest, it might make more sense to stop using Clojure and ClojureScript as compilation targets and instead to hook into the same code generation tools they use.
 They are seen as compilation targets instead of hard standards first and foremost, but interoperability is very important.
 Their communities are too smart, it does not make sense to diverge.
+Additionally, the future seems to be with gradual typiong.
+It would be intersting to make a project like Typed Clojure a core part of the syntax.

 Anyway, I'd love to make this more than just an experiment.
 New Github issues and pull requests are very appreciated.